shashank-KU/OmniCorr/README.md

 ```
 Dependencies

 check to see if packages are installed.
-Install them if they are not, then load them into the R session.
+Install them if they are not, then load them into the R session or follow their official installation steps

 ```r
 ipak <- function(pkg){